vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-1_Gather_Data.md

 ![alt text](SRAFASTQtoobig.png)

-9. After you have downloaded a single SRA run, you can use the following command to convert the data into a FASTA file **Again, be sure to replace the SRR28748153 with your SRA run accession number**:
+9. If you have downloaded a single FASTQ file instead of a FASTA, you can use the following command to convert the data into a FASTA file **Again, be sure to replace the SRR28748153 with your SRA run accession number**:

 ```
 fastq-dump --split-files SRR28748153